jacordero/ESA-audio-sentiment-analysis/README.md

 ### Testing

-To verify the correctness of the different software modules within the STERN audio module, this repository contains testing code.
+This repository contains testing codes to verify the STERN audio module.
 All automated test cases can be executed with the following command:

 ```
 pytest tests/test_cases/ --disable-warnings
 ```

-More information about the testing code can be found in the [testing](/docs/Testing.md) page.
+More information about the testing code can be found on the [testing](/docs/Testing.md) page.